amphp/amphp.github.io/docs/aerys/websocket.md

 ## `onOpen(int $clientId, $handshakeData)`

-In case of a successful handshake, this method gets called. `$clientId` is an opaque and unique integer valid through a whole websocket session you can use for identifying a specific client. `$handshakeData` will contain whatever you returned before in `onHandshake()`.
+In case of a successful handshake, this method gets called. `$clientId` is an opaque and unique integer valid through a whole websocket session you can use for identifying a specific client. `$handshakeData` will contain whatever was returned before in `onHandshake()`.

 ## `onData(int $clientId, Websocket\Message)`